Standard Chinese

-Standard Chinese (现代标准汉语 (現代標準漢語, Xiàndài biāozhǔn hànyǔ, modern standard Han speech)) is a modern standardized form of Mandarin Chinese that was first developed during the Republican Era (1912‒1949).
-It is designated as the official language of mainland China and a major language in the United Nations, Singapore, and Taiwan.
+Standard Chinese (现代标准汉语 (現代標準漢語, Xiàndài biāozhǔn hànyǔ, modern standard Han speech)) is a modern standard form of Mandarin Chinese that was first codified during the republican era (1912–1949).
+It is designated as the national lingua franca of China, one of the official languages of the United Nations and of Singapore, and one of the national languages of Taiwan.
 It is largely based on the Beijing dialect.
 Standard Chinese is a pluricentric language with local standards in mainland China, Taiwan and Singapore that mainly differ in their lexicon.
 Hong Kong written Chinese, used for formal written communication in Hong Kong and Macau, is a form of Standard Chinese that is read aloud with the Cantonese reading of characters.

 Like other Sinitic languages, Standard Chinese is a tonal language with topic-prominent organization and subject–verb–object (SVO) word order.
-Compared with southern Chinese varieties, the language has fewer vowels, final consonants and tones, but more initial consonants.
+Compared with southern varieties, the language has fewer vowels, final consonants and tones, but more initial consonants.
 It is an analytic language, albeit with many compound words.

-In linguistics, it may be termed Standard Northern Mandarin or Standard Beijing Mandarin, and in common speech simply Mandarin, better qualified as Standard Mandarin, Modern Standard Mandarin or Standard Mandarin Chinese.
+In the context of linguistics, the dialect has been labeled Standard Northern Mandarin or Standard Beijing Mandarin, and in common speech simply Mandarin, more specifically qualified as Standard Mandarin, Modern Standard Mandarin, or Standard Mandarin Chinese.